SAP-archive/sap-iot-ttn-integration/README.md

 ## Prerequisites

 1. A (free) account at [https://thethingsnetwork.com/](https://thethingsnetwork.com/)
-2. An SAP Cloud Platform global account with entitlements for Application Runtime, Leonardo IoT and Cloud Platform Internet of Things
+2. An SAP Cloud Platform global account with entitlements for Application Runtime, SAP Leonardo IoT, and SAP Cloud Platform Internet of Things
 3. An SAP S/4HANA Cloud system as of release 2002 (planned for Februrary 2020) with sales order processing configured and running

 ## Download, Installation and Configuration

-See below step by step guide for instructions.
+See the step-by-step guide below for instructions.

-# Step by Step Guide
+# Step-by-Step Guide

 ## Build a simple tracker application with the things node